SillyTavern/SillyTavern-Docs/Usage/Chatting/index.md

 * <i class="fa-lg fa-solid fa-arrow-right"></i> **Continue**: Extend last message

 Note: Some options may be hidden depending on context and chat state.

+## Token Probabilities Panel

+The Token Probabilities panel lets you peek into the AI's sampling and generation process during text generation.
+It shows you not just what the AI wrote, but what other words and phrases it considered at each point in the text.

+When you click any token (word, punctuation, or formatting character) in the generated text, the panel displays alternative tokens the AI considered at that position, along with their probability scores.
+This gives you insight into the AI's "thought process" and shows other directions the response could have taken.
+Looking at these alternatives can help you understand whether there were several likely options or a single clear choice.

+If you see a token that you think the AI should have chosen differently, choose an alternative and the message will regenerate from that point forward, potentially giving you a different response.

+### Rerolling

+If you change a specific token and regenerate the response, the part of the new response before the changed token will be the same as the original response.
+This part is shown in gray.
+Since it was not generated, there is no probability information for this part.

+You may like to see other responses that could have been generated based on your alternative token.

+You can click the gray portion to "reroll" the generation, giving you a new variation of the text.
+Clicking any part of the gray portion will keep the entire gray portion and regenerate the entire white/tinted portion.

+Holding Ctrl while clicking a token in the gray portion will retain the gray portion up to the clicked token and regenerate the rest of the text.
+Your choice of alternative token can not be kept in this case.

+### Controls

+**Token Display**:

+* Generated text is split into individual tokens
+* Each token is interactive, click a token to see alternatives considered by the AI
+* Tokens are tinted as a visual aid but this does not indicate probability
+* Special characters (spaces, newlines) are visibly marked

+**Token Selection**:

+* Click a token to view alternatives
+* Click an alternative to replace the token and regenerate the response
+* Hover over a token to see its raw log-probability score

+**Window Controls**:

+* <i class="fa-solid fa-grip"></i> Drag handle for panel repositioning (MovingUI only)
+* <i class="fa-solid fa-window-maximize"></i> Maximize/restore panel size
+* <i class="fa-solid fa-circle-chevron-up"></i> Expand/collapse panel content
+* <i class="fa-solid fa-circle-xmark"></i> Close panel

+### Availability

+You must select **Request token probabilities** in [User Settings](/Usage/User_Settings/User_Settings.md#chatmessage-handling) to enable this feature.

+Token probabilities are only available for the most recent message, and are not saved to the chat.
+If token probability information is no longer available for a message, the panel will display a message indicating this.

+Token probabilities are not available when using Smooth Streaming.

+Token probabilities are not available from all APIs.
+If you are using an API that does not support token probabilities, the panel will open but will not display any information.

+#### Text Completion
+* **LlamaCPP**: Available
+* **Text Generation WebUI** (oobabooga): Available
+* **TabbyAPI**: Available
+* **NovelAI**: Available
+* **KoboldCPP**: Appears to be unavailable
+* **Ollama**: Appears to be unavailable
+* **OpenRouter Text**: Appears to be unavailable

+#### Chat Completion
+* **OpenAI**: Available, but rerolling is not supported
+* **Anthropic**: Appears to be unavailable
+* **Google AI Studio**: Appears to be unavailable
+* **OpenRouter Chat**: Appears to be unavailable
+* **Ollama**: Appears to be unavailable